canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_People/Roadmap.md

 ### Focus -- Awareness
 * Myth-Busting - info graphic
+  * Why Open Source - why does it matter for our people?
+  * What can they learn?
+  * How will it support their career & marketability?
+  * How will it help their business & organization?
 * Co-location w/ private sector - working open

 ### Focus -- Culture
-* Project Aristotle
+* Project Aristotle - Elements of effective teams
+* Presentation - Todd (B.C.)
-* Open Organization
+* Open Organization - Workshops - executive stream & train the trainer for GC Open Source commnity

 ### Focus -- Skill
-* Open source work days challenge
+* Open source work days challenge - single project
+  * Open sourcing a Govt. code repository?
-* How to work with open source online sessions
+* How to work with open source online sessions - learning

 ## Whitepaper contributions